willasm/vc-weather/README.md

 #### **Weather templates**
 These are the 8 weather templates used to insert weather data into your documents

-> Note: The first line is used by the command palette menu to identify the template
+> Note: The first line is used in the command palette menu and insert template modal to identify the template by name
 >
 > This line is not inserted into your document, see the default templates for examples